walter-a-jablonowski/simple-nutrition-counter/README.md

 Mission
 ----------------------------------------------------------

-There are many vitamins, minerals, fatty acids, amino acids...
+There are at least ~43 vitamins, minerals, fatty acids, amino acids...
+Most people eat similar food every day.
 It is likely that one is deficient in more than one substance, just because there are so many.
-Well known samples of deficiencies: Vitamin D, Omega 3, Zinc, but the list is much longer ...
+Well known samples of deficiencies: Vitamin D, Omega 3, Zinc...

+All nutrients are needed for something.
+Being able to have perfect supply on a daily basis may make a big difference for general health and brain function.

 ```
                                                 Special supplements  Powerful methods, AI, tools
                                                    |                   |
                                                    v                   v
 Improve [x] Nutrients  --> Improves general --> Improves brain --> Multiples productivity
-        [-] Water          health               function           (all your projects)
+        [-] Water          health               function
         [x] Sports            |                       |
         [ ] Sleep             |                        ----------> Improves life quality,
         [ ] No stress         |                                    perception, feel better